alibaba/bifrostui/packages/bui-core/src/Breadcrumb/index.en-US.md

 # Breadcrumb

-Displays the current page's location within the system hierarchy and allows navigation back up.
+Displays the location of the current page within the system hierarchy and allows navigation upwards.

-## Code Demos

-### Basic Usage
+## Basic Usage

-The simplest way to use it.
+The simplest usage.

 ```tsx
 import { Breadcrumb } from '@bifrostui/react';